btford/astral-pass/README.md

 ## More Complicated Passes

 You can introduce more complicated behavior by composing passes.
-This is done by modifying a pass's `prereques` property.
+This is done by modifying a pass's `prereqs` property.

 ```javascript
 var astralPass = require('astral-pass');